By Amal Thomas Roy

 If it ain’t broke, why fix it?
 We certainly understand why this question arises.
-But the simple truth is that even if a company’s current targeting approach seems to be delivering on a company’s goals, there’s a strong possibility that adding in contextual could deliver even better results.
-But even more importantly, it’s almost certain that any current targeting methodologies built on audience identifiers are going to become increasingly ineffective as time wears on.
+But here’s the simple truth: even if a company’s current targeting approach seems to be delivering on campaign goals, there’s a strong possibility that adding contextual could deliver even better results.
+But even more importantly, it’s almost certain that any current targeting methodologies built on audience identifiers will become increasingly ineffective as time wears on.
 Furthermore, research has clearly shown that consumers find behavioral targeting to be both degrading and creepy, so brands that truly want to align with their customers for the future need to be respecting these sentiments within their marketing plans.

 For companies that want to continue leveraging audience identifiers until they go away, contextual can complement those strategies today and fill in widening gaps as the industry moves forward.
-What’s most important for companies to recognize is that the move to contextual is not a switch that can be flipped in an instant.
+What’s most important for companies is to recognize that moving to contextual is not a switch that can be flipped in an instant.
 Brands need to be preparing for the future now by testing strategies and approaches with partners.

 Verve Group is a consumer-first advertising suite focused on growing and nurturing a full-stack advertising solution.
 To learn more about how you can reach audiences with contextual segments with speed, accuracy, and efficiency, contact us below.